Miruna Minculescu

 Oana Iancu

-Oana Iancu is a film producer with nearly two decades of experience in the film industry.
-She works with local directors and also produces commercial English-language films.
-Her most recent project, currently in post-production, is FISHERWOMAN, directed by Brian Kirk (GAME OF THRONES; DEXTER; LUTHER) and starring Emma Thompson.
-Iancu has produced films that have premiered at the Festival de Cannes, the Berlin International Film Festival and the Venice Film Festival.
+Oana Iancu is a Romanian producer who produces both European art-house films and mainstream films in English language.
+Her most recent features are THE DEAD OF WINTER (2025), starring Emma Thompson, and THE WEIGHT (in post-production), starring Ethan Hawke and Russell Crowe.
+Iancu has produced films that have premiered at the Cannes International Film Festival, Berlinale and the Venice International Film Festival.
 Among them are Radu Muntean’s ONE FLOOR BELOW (2015), which was selected for Un Certain Regard at Cannes; Călin Peter Netzer’s ANA, MON AMOUR (2017), which won the Silver Bear at the Berlinale; and Bogdan George Apetri’s MIRACLE (2021), which played in the Orizzonti section at Venice.
-She co-produced Sergei Loznitsa’s DONBASS (2018), the winner of the Un Certain Regard directing award at Cannes, and was the Romanian executive producer of Jasmila Zbanić’s QUO VADIS, AIDA?
-(2020), which was nominated for an Academy Award and was named Best Film at the European Film Awards.
 Iancu is a graduate of the EAVE, ACE, and Inside Pictures training programmes, and is a member of the European Film Academy.

 PRODUCER’S STATEMENT

-"INFINITE POSSIBILITIES IN VARIABLE PROPORTIONS" will be Miruna Minculescu's feature film debut.
-The story unfolds in a moment of extreme vulnerability in a woman's life.
-Out of a need to gain or regain her identity, she moves away from her family for a short period of time, and thus the inertia in our character's life disappears.
-Once there is no longer this constant force to propel her from one day to the next, she increasingly questions the conditioning, expectations, and choices that seem to be in opposition to some of her needs.
-The process is painful, all the choices have bright as well as extremely dark sides, and the making of some decisions is stymied by intense emotions, the pressure of responsibilities, and the complexity and unpredictability of consequences.
-I find this kind of story, which tries not to label or judge, but to explore the inner life of a character with whom many people can identify.
+BRIGHT GREY will be Miruna Minculescu's feature film debut.
+Out of a need to regain her identity, the main character moves away from her family for a period of time, and she increasingly questions the conditioning, expectations, and choices that seem to be in opposition to some of her needs.
+The process is painful, all the choices have bright as well as extremely dark sides, and the making of decisions is pulsating with intense emotions, the pressure of responsibilities, and the complexity and unpredictability of consequences.
+This authentic immersion in a moment of extreme vulnerability in a woman's life faces us with a story that will ring true to women worldwide.

 Production company profile